awesome-gocui/about/README.md

 ## Logos
 Sadly we don't have a logo yet, If you want to help us with that feel free to make an issue

+## Rules we try to follow
+These are a list of rules we (members) try to follow when working on projects from awesome-gocui.
+All rules are spesific to one or more repos.

+**gocui**
+- New PRs must be seen by at least 2/3 from the all members
+- PRs created by members must have an issue containng the underlaying Bug / Feature